 Why do you need a help desk ticketing system?

-The benefits of having a ticketing system in place include the following:
+The benefits of ticketing software include the following:

-• A more professional service desk experience.
-Everything is logged consistently, and nothing can be lost, ignored, or forgotten.
+- A more professional help desk experience: Everything is logged consistently, and nothing can be lost, ignored, or forgotten.

 How does a ticketing system work?

-Ticketing systems capture all end-user issues, questions, and comments into tickets, acting as one central point of contact for all IT support.
-The system will then track the status of each request as it's investigated and worked on, and all actions relating to them are recorded in an audit diary so that they can be referred back to if necessary.
+Ticketing systems capture all customer messages, questions, and issues into tickets, acting as one central point of contact for all IT support.
+The system will then track the ticket status of each request as it's investigated and worked on, and all actions relating to them are recorded in an audit diary so that they can be referred back to if necessary.

-When the ticket has been resolved, it doesn't just disappear; it's updated with what has been done to solve the issue.
-This way, if it recurs or the same issue is experienced by a different colleague or customer, the service desk can return and use it as part of the fix effort.
+When a ticket has been resolved, it doesn't just disappear; it's updated with what has been done to solve the issue (you can also transform this ticket resolution into a knowledge article using AI!).
+This way, if the issue recurs or a different colleague or customer experiences the same issue, ticketing software can return and use it as part of the fix effort.

 8 ticketing system features to look for